All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Protein: Collagen is made from amino acids.
 Eating adequate protein (0.7-1.0 grams per pound of body weight daily) provides the building blocks your skin needs.
 Collagen peptide supplements may also help, though evidence is still emerging.

-Vitamin C: Essential for collagen synthesis.
-Without enough vitamin C, your body cannot produce new collagen regardless of protein intake.
+Vitamin C: important for collagen synthesis.
+Without enough vitamin C, your body can't produce new collagen regardless of protein intake.
 Include citrus fruits, bell peppers, and broccoli daily.

 Zinc: Supports skin repair and cell turnover.
 Found in meat, shellfish, legumes, and pumpkin seeds.